RECIPIENT OF THE MAX THOMPSON SCHOLARSHIP

 Daniel joined Exaudi Youth Choir in 2013 and performed at Melbourne’s inaugural ‘White Night’.
 In 2014, he toured to regional Victoria, performing with American composer Malcolm Dalglish.
 Daniel was also selected to perform as part of Ferrero Rocher’s 2014 Christmas commercial.
 Following this was an international tour to Malaysia and Singapore, where Daniel competed in the “Orientale Concentus” International Choir Competition with Exaudi winning the Mixed Choir Open Divison and placing as competition finalists.

-Through Melbourne Opera, Daniel has taken part in various concerts and productions of operas including Verdi’s La Traviata, the Australian premiere of Wagner’s Rienzi, Bizet’s The Pearl Fishers and Weber’s Der Freischütz.
+Through Melbourne Opera, Daniel has taken part in various concerts and operas including Verdi’s La Traviata, the Australian premiere of Wagner’s Rienzi, Bizet’s The Pearl Fishers and Weber’s Der Freischütz.